RonenNess/Shaku/README.md

 ## 1.5.9 [WIP]

 - Added transformation utility class to help implement scene hierarchy and ECS frameworks using Shaku.
+- Added option to `await` on playing sounds.

 # License